PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-12 05:02:15
+Last updated: 2024-04-12 05:03:58
-Random Quote: If the cancer doesn't get him, it'll be the cops or a bullet to the head. - Mike Ehrmantraut
+Random Quote: She's a trailblazing Indian diva who marches to the beat of her own drummer. - Devi Vishwakumar